Bobby Wagner hopes he can retire with Seahawks but taking it a year at a time

 “Just being able to come back in the building, it’s cool,” Wagner said.
 “Like I said, things didn’t end that great (when he was released on March 8, 2022), and you know I don’t live that far from the building.
 So I would drive by and not have too many nice things to say about the building until, you know, this happens (re-signing with the Seahawks).
 So it’s good to be back in this place.”

-Wagner so wanted to be back that according to his good friend and former teammate Richard Sherman, he signed with Seattle despite the Seahawks initially making him what Sherman called a “lowball” offer.
+Wagner so wanted to be back that according to his good friend and former teammate Richard Sherman, he signed with the Seahawks despite them making him what Sherman called a “lowball” offer.

 In an interview Wednesday on Sports Radio 93.3 KJR, Sherman said that general manager John Schneider almost derailed the negotiations with Wagner as a result.